robwells21032/Broker-Research/Strictly_Financials_Presentation.md

 > **For Individuals:**
 > -- Broker credentials, current registrations, licenses and exams
 > -- Employment history for the past 10 years
-> -- Any customer disputes or regulatory events on the broker’s record.
+> -- Any customer disputes or regulatory events on the broker’s record

 > **These records come with major caveats:**
 > -- The documents available do not all represent final actions